Academic Catalog 2024-2025

 The Federal Subsidized Direct Loan is a low-interest student loan borrowed directly from the U.S. government designed to help students pay for college.
 The Subsidized Federal Direct Loan is available for Teaching Credential students as long as the student has not met the Undergraduate Subsidized Loan aggregate limits.
 It requires financial need as determined by the FAFSA and is not based on creditworthiness.
 The student is not responsible for paying interest that accrues while the student is enrolled at least half-time (six (6) units for Teaching Credential students).
 Direct Loan interest rates and origination fees are published annually by the Department of Education.
 The interest rates become effective on July 1st of each year and the origination fees become effective on October 1st of each year.
 Understanding the importance of repaying any federal student loan taken while in school is critical.
 Sample loan repayment schedules are available for students at the Federal Student Aid website.
 For more information on the Federal Student Loan programs and interest rates, please visit the Federal Student Aid website.
 The determination of an academic year may vary by program.
 Graduate students are not eligible for Subsidized Direct Loans.

-When a student graduates, withdraws from the university, takes an approved leave of absence, or drops below half-time status (registered for less than three (3) units in a semester for a graduate student or less than six (6) units in a semester for Teaching Credential students), Federal Direct Loan Exit Counseling is required.
+When a student graduates, withdraws from the university, takes an approved leave of absence, or drops below half-time status (registered for less than three (3) units in a semester for students in a graduate program or less than six (6) units in a semester for students in a Teacher Credential program), Federal Direct Loan Exit Counseling is required.
 This is a mandatory federal requirement for all students who have received a Federal Direct Loan.
-Exit Counseling must be completed online through the Federal Student Aid website or in-person through the GPS Student Financial Services office.
-Additional information may be obtained from the GPS Student Financial Services office.
+Exit Counseling must be completed online through the Federal Student Aid website or in-person through the GPS One-Stop Student Financial Services office.
+Additional information may be obtained from the GPS One-Stop Student Financial Services office.

 Repayment begins six months after the student graduates, withdraws, or drops below half-time status (i.e. less than three (3) units for graduate students or less than six (6) units for Teaching Credential students).